Glossary

 - Fidelity

-- Fidelity refers to the degree to which an intervention or practice is delivered as intended by the developers and achieves expected results.
+- Fidelity is the degree to which an intervention or practice is delivered as intended by the developers and achieves expected results.
 Fidelity implies strict and continuing faithfulness to the original innovation or practice.
 Fidelity can be measured and compared to previous or future efforts to deliver the intervention or practice.

-- Full Implementation
+- Implementation Fidelity

 - Implementation Site

-- Installation
+- Partner

 - Practice-Based Coaching